I tried Hermes Agent's Mixture of Agents (MoA)

 After spending a day hands-on with Hermes Agent's MoA, I was able to confirm several things.

-On the benchmark side, the claim is +7.82% over Opus 4.8 alone / +10.66% over GPT-5.5 alone on HermesBench, while the actual cost measured via the OpenRouter Management API came out to approximately 80 times that of Opus alone.
-It turned out to be a somewhat sharp result, with a quite extreme tradeoff between quality improvement and cost.
-Since the leaderboard doesn't seem to be publicly available yet, I hope to dig deeper in a follow-up.
+While benchmarks show claims of +7.82% vs Opus 4.8 standalone / +10.66% vs GPT-5.5 standalone on HermesBench, the actual cost measured via the OpenRouter Management API was approximately 80x that of Opus standalone—a somewhat sharp result showing an extreme tradeoff between quality improvement and cost.
+The leaderboard doesn't appear to be public yet, so I'd like to dig deeper in a follow-up once it's available.

-Tool calling worked fine with MoA too—references returned opinions including tool context, and the aggregator called the tool and synthesized.
-However, the internal billing in Hermes remains cost_status: unknown, so the practical solution is to separately track costs on the OpenRouter side.
-The configuration of incorporating Nous Portal credits via hermes proxy into references—which I didn't get to try this time—remains a candidate to test in a follow-up.
+Tool calling worked fine with MoA too, with the flow being: references return opinions incorporating tool context, the aggregator calls the tool and synthesizes.
+However, since Hermes internal billing stays at cost_status: unknown, the practical solution is to separately track costs on the OpenRouter side.
+Incorporating Nous Portal credits through the hermes proxy path into references—something I didn't get to try this time—remains a candidate for a follow-up.

-On the environment side, while the official docs are written in sync with the latest origin/main, release tags are cut with a delay.
-Since Hermes itself was being actively updated during my testing in this article, I strongly recommend confirming you have the latest with hermes update --check before getting started when reproducing on your own machine.
+On the environment side, official docs are written in sync with the latest origin/main while release tags are cut with a delay.
+Hermes itself was actively being updated during my verification, so I strongly recommend running hermes update --check to confirm you have the latest before trying to reproduce anything in this article.

-If Teknium's statement about "wanting to target Opus-equivalent quality with a combination of open source models" becomes a realistic solution, the 80x cost might come down to around 10x, making it much more practical for everyday use.
-If the trend of increasingly restricted access to frontier models continues, I have a feeling the entire aggregator-type consensus pattern will mature another step, so I hope to verify again after the HermesBench leaderboard is published.
+If Teknium's vision of "aiming for Opus-level performance using combinations of open source models" becomes reality, the 80x cost might come down to around 10x, making it much more practical for everyday use.
+If the trend of increasingly restricted access to frontier models continues, I have a feeling the aggregator-type consensus pattern as a whole will mature another notch, so I'm hoping to verify again after the HermesBench leaderboard is published.

 Reference Links